learnopenscience/module-template/lessons/lesson1.md

 In the module template, we use the `lesson1.md` file as a sample lesson, and introduce you to the flavor of Markdown that you will use to write the content, called **MyST Markdown**.

-Whether you write your book's content in Jupyter Notebooks (`.ipynb`) or in regular markdown files (`.md`), you'll write in the same flavor of Markdown.
+Whether you write module content content in Jupyter Notebooks (`.ipynb`) or in regular markdown files (`.md`), you'll write in the same flavor of Markdown.
 This file shows some example syntax.